hacker1649/contact-book/README.md

-# Contact App
+# Contact Book

 A new Flutter project.

-ContactApp is a modern and intuitive contact management application that seamlessly fetches contacts from Firebase and displays them on your screen.
+Contact Book is a modern and intuitive contact management application that seamlessly fetches contacts from Firebase and displays them on your screen.
 It offers an easy-to-use interface with functionalities to add new contact information, mark contacts as favorites, and sort contacts for quick access.

 ## Features: